-- Proposal and mathematical formulation of a bicriteria optimization model for constructing broadcast/spanning trees over optical networks with SRLG information seeking to minimise the bandwidth usage cost and the number of different SRLGs (hence tending to maximise reliability); - Development of an exact algorithmic approach (based on a previous exact algorithm for the minimal cost/minimal label spanning tree problem) for generating the whole set of non-dominated solutions of the model; - Extensive experimental study involving, on the one hand the calculation of VPNs using bicriteria spanning trees constructed over realistic reference optical networks, considering random link occupancies and, on the other hand the calculation of spanning trees built over a reference transport network, with random SRLGs assignments; the number of non-dominated solutions and CPU times in the two sets of experiments will be presented in order to access the applicability and potential advantages of the model; - Specification of two alternative methods for selecting a final trade-off solution considering either an interactive procedure or an automated selection procedure.
+- proposal and mathematical formulation of a bicriteria optimization model for constructing broadcast/ spanning trees over optical networks with SRLG information seeking to minimise the bandwidth usage cost and the number of different SRLGs (hence tending to maximise reliability); - development of an exact algorithmic approach (based on a previous exact algorithm for the minimal cost/ minimal label spanning tree problem) for generating the whole set of non-dominated solutions of the model; - extensive experimental study involving, on the one hand the calculation of VPNs using bicriteria spanning trees constructed over realistic reference optical networks, considering random link occupancies and, on the other hand, the calculation of spanning trees built over a reference transport network, with random SRLGs assignments; the number of nondominated solutions and CPU times in the two sets of experiments will be presented in order to assess the applicability and potential advantages of the model; - specification of two alternative methods for selecting a final trade-off solution, considering either an interactive procedure or an automated selection procedure.

-Concerning the assumptions underlying the application of the model, we consider, as in previous studies in this area (namely [28]) that: the optical networks are bi-directional, the communication spanning trees are one-to-many directional; only single failures may occur at a given time; wavelength conversion is applied so that feasible broadcast trees are not limited by wavelength continuity constraints.
+Concerning the assumptions underlying the application of the model, we consider, as in previous studies in this area (namely [36]) that: the optical networks are bidirectional, the communication spanning trees are oneto-many directional; only single failures may occur at a given time; wavelength conversion is applied so that feasible broadcast trees are not limited by wavelength continuity constraints.

 The contents of the paper are as follows.
 The next section presents the notation and assumptions of the model and formulates the bi-criteria spanning tree problem.
-Section 3 describes the developed exact algorithm for calculating the set of non-dominated solutions, after reviewing the main steps of the algorithm in [7] and its mathematical foundations.
+Section 3 describes the exact algorithm developed for calculating the set of non-dominated solutions, after reviewing the main steps of the algorithm in [7] and its mathematical foundations.
 Section 4 has three parts.
-This first part describes the experimental experiments regarding the application of the model to the calculation of VPNs built over two reference transport networks: the US optical network (with 14 nodes) and the Germany optical network (with 15 nodes) given in [3], according to certain rules enabling to specify the virtual links and the associated SRLGs, corresponding to optical links, and for random link occupancies.
-The second part describes and discusses the results obtained with virtual broadcast networks constructed over the US-NSF network topology considering various random distributions of the SRLGs assigned to the links and given the link occupancies.
-Two alternative methods for selecting a first solution will be given in the third part of this section by considering two application scenarios.
+The first part describes the experiments regarding the application of the model to the calculation of VPNs built over two reference transport networks: the US optical network (with 14 nodes) and the Germany optical network (with 15 nodes) given in [3], according to certain rules enabling the virtual links and the associated SRLGs, corresponding to optical links to be specified, and for random link occupancies.
+The second part describes and discusses the results obtained with virtual broadcast networks constructed over the US-NSF network topology, considering various distributions of random SRLG assignments to the links and given the link occupancies.
+Two alternative methods for selecting a final solution will be given in the third part of this section by considering two application scenarios.
 Finally the conclusions of this study will be drawn in the last section.